 - Make connections between early education and improved health outcomes

-Click here to view our 2019 legislative accomplishments and our 2020 legislative priorities, and here to see an overview of the initiatives that became law in 2019.
+Click here to read our 2021 Legislative Agenda.
+Click here to view Vermont's 2020 legislative session investments in child care, and click here to see an overview of the initiatives that became law in 2019.

 GROUNDING OUR WORK IN RESEARCH